2023 Nigerian Senate elections in Plateau State

 The 2023 Nigerian Senate elections in Plateau State will be held on 25 February 2023, to elect the 3 federal Senators from Plateau State, one from each of the state's three senatorial districts.
 The elections will coincide with the 2023 presidential election, as well as other elections to the Senate and elections to the House of Representatives; with state elections being held two weeks later.
 Primaries were held between 4 April and 9 June 2022.

 Background

-In the previous Senate elections, none of the three incumbent senators were returned as all three retired from the Senate.
+In the previous Senate elections, none of the three incumbent senators were reelected as all three retired from the Senate.
 In the Central district, Hezekiah Ayuba Dimka held the seat for the APC with 48% of the vote while Ignatius Datong Longjan gained the South district for the APC with 51%.
 In the North district, Istifanus Gyang held the seat for the PDP with 58% of the vote.
-The senatorial results were an example of slight APC gains in the state as the party also gained a House of Representatives seat; it also won a majority in the House of Assembly and incumbent Governor Simon Lalong won re-election in the gubernatorial election.
+The senatorial results were an example of slight APC gains in the state as the party also claimed a House of Representatives seat.
+Additionally, the APC won a majority in the House of Assembly and incumbent Governor Simon Lalong won re-election in the gubernatorial election.
 However, Abubakar narrowly won the state in the presidential election.